Prisyazhniuk/magnet_cfu/README.md

-# magnet_cfu
+# magnet_cfu for 17 lab.
-Test project for controlling the magnet power supply
+Project for controlling the magnet power supply